 While the Department of State’s updated guidance allows for renewed processing of medical professional visas, there are still expected to be some issues within the system.
 For example, the agency notes that the conditions on the ground and local regulations may mean that some embassies or consulates are not fully operational.
 Further, there may be some issues with travel restrictions.

 As noted by United States Citizenship and Immigration Services (USCIS), any immigrant medical graduate who needs to extend their stay or adjust their status should submit an application as soon as possible.
 For medical graduates already residing in the United States (J-1 Physicians), they are recommended to consult with their program’s educational advisors.
 J-1 visa holders should be eligible to extend their stay to provide medical care.

 Call Our California Medical Professional Visa Attorney for Immediate Help

-At the Law Office of Joshua L. Goldstein, PC, our California immigration lawyers provide reliable, solutions-focused advocacy for clients.
+At the Goldstein Immigration Lawyers, our California immigration lawyers provide reliable, solutions-focused advocacy for clients.
 We have experience assisting international students and medical school students.
 If you have questions about your rights or our options, please call us now for a completely confidential case evaluation.
 With an office in Los Angeles, we handle medical professional visa issues throughout Southern California.
 Call (213) 262-2000.